sampottinger/bart-berkeley-sketching-example-sam/README.md

  - **pyflakes**: This is a check for clear issues like undefined variables.
 Execute with `pyflakes *.py`.
  - **nose2**: This is a unit test runner.
 Go ahead and give this a shot with `nose2` and notice that it looks like the test for the line length is failing.
 See if you can fix it!
  - **pycodestyle**: Execute checks for code style issues with `pycodestyle *.py`.
-Can you fix any of the ifnal issues?
+Can you fix any of the final issues?
+This is controlled by `setup.cfg`.

 We will next execute these from within CI.
 Note that we just did a little [test driven development](https://www.youtube.com/watch?v=B1j6k2j2eJg) where the test is written before the code.